datacendia/datacendia-components/docs/SERVICE_CATALOG.md

 ---

-*This catalog represents the complete Datacendia platform offering as of Enterprise Platinum release.*
+*This catalog represents the complete Datacendia platform offering as of Enterprise Platinum v2.0 release (December 2025).*